pete-machine/torchbricks/README.md

   adding additional heads or necks and sharing computations will typically not be easy.
 I ended up creating multiple modules that are called within other modules...
 All head/modules pass dictionaries between modules.
 - Typically not very reusable.
+- By packing model modules, metrics and loss-functions into a brick collection, we can more easily inject any desired brick collection into your custom trainer without doing modifications to the trainer.

 Including metrics and losses with the model.
 - Model, metrics and losses are connected.
 If we want to add an additional head to a model - we should also add losses and metrics.